DavidM-Fox/avapi/README.md

 ```

 ## Getting a global quote for a stock of interest
-In this example, we will get a global quote for "AAPL".
+In this example, we will get a global quote for Apple stock ("AAPL").
 For a global quote, a single ```avapi::time_pair``` object is returned with the data being ordered as ```[open, high, low, price, volume, prevClose, change, change%]```.
 The "latestDay" column from the csv is used as the timestamp.

 ```C++

 typedef time_pair global_quote;

 ```
 ```C++

 std::string symbol = "AAPL";